mzohaibnasir/mlOps/README.md

 # Deployment Patterns

-● Shadow model: compare model with human judgment
+● Shadow mode: compare model with human judgment
 ----● ML system shadows the human and runs in parallel
 ----● ML system is not used for any decision making process in this process ● Canary deployment